Effingham County High School: Music

 The Effingham County High Band consists of marching, wind ensemble, symphonic, and jazz bands which perform regularly throughout the year.
 The Rebel Regiment Marching Band has performed at various regional and national competitions, winning awards in several categories.
 The ECHS Bands are under the direction of Will Alford and Anthony Jones.

 Effingham County High's Choral Department consists of several choirs, including show choir, women's, and mixed ensembles.
 They consistently score superior ratings in state and nationally adjudicated events and have performed at Disney World.
 The director of Choral Activities is Wes Perkins.

-Feeder schools

-All or some students from the following schools eventually find their way to Effingham County High School due to local district boundaries.